wp-plugins/voter-plugin/readme.txt

 = 1.1.0.3 =
 * Disable voter plugin settings for specific page templates > New feature added to plugin settings page.

+= 1.1.0.4 =
+* Notification & activity related changed for older version of buddypress done.